 Activities & Attractions

-Swansea, Wales’ City by the Sea and birthplace of Dylan Thomas and Catherine Zeta Jones, is a lively and vibrant maritime city and regional shopping centre.
-The City of Swansea is well known for its energetic nightlife with a wide range of clubs, bars and restaurants to suit every age and taste.
-The Wind Street area has become the modern café quarter by day, and by night, is the liveliest street in the city!
+The birthplace of Dylan Thomas and Catherine Zeta Jones, this is a lively and vibrant maritime city.
+It’s well known for its energetic nightlife and a wide range of clubs, bars and restaurants.
+Here, every age and taste will find something they’ll love.

 Mumbles is known as the ‘Gateway to Gower’, Britain’s first Area of Outstanding Natural Beauty.
-The Gower Peninsula extends West of Mumbles in a succession of stunning coastal and rural sceneries.
+The Gower Peninsula extends west of Mumbles in a succession of stunning coastal and rural sceneries.
 To the East, the ‘Waterfall Country’ at Afan and the Vale of Neath is a haven for walkers and bikers alike.

 Wondering what other tourist attractions or things to do there are in Swansea?
 Check out our blog, where we’ve plenty of great ideas on how to really make the most of the local area.